anettmava/Lexical-Analizer/README.md

 - `void processToken(const std::string& input)`: Processes a given input string and prints the tokens and their types.
 - `void lexer(const std::string& filepath)`: Reads a file line by line and processes each line using `processToken`.
-- `int main()`: The entry point of the program.
+- `int main()`: The main function of the program.
 It calls the `lexer` function with the path to the input file.

 ## How to Run the Program